-Tyler Mordy, Forstrong Global’s president and CIO makes no secret of the film’s hit status, with both kids and parents, with his family.
+Tyler Mordy, Forstrong Global’s president and CIO makes no secret of the film’s hit status in his household.
 The series follows its unlikely heroes – a band of misfit Vikings who have learned to coexist with the creatures they once feared — as they face progressively thorny challenges.
-They evolving as humans and hone leadership skills along the way.
+They evolve as humans and hone leadership skills along the way.

 The macro investor believes a parallel is happening in the world of global policymaking.
 During decades of fighting soaring inflation, deflation and, 12 years ago, the financial crisis, a “dragon” has lurked around every corner.
 The world is now fighting a particularly fiery beast, the unforeseen COVID-19 pandemic, which continues to exact a huge toll on human life and has decimated markets.

 Economically, Mordy believes it has already claimed a significant victim: conventional policy making.
 As central banks run out of ammunition, despite being armed with a bigger toolbox since 2008, the fiscal policy makers have now arrived … and they’re staying.